Speech and Language Technical Committee Newsletter

 Speech and Language Processing

-Welcome to the Spring 2024 Edition of the Speech and Language Processing Technical Committee (SLTC) Newsletter.
+Welcome to the Summer 2025 Edition of the Speech and Language Processing Technical Committee (SLTC) Newsletter.

-We have collected several updates for this edition from the sub-committees covering the ICASSP area chairs, challenges, and workshops.
+We have collected several updates for this edition from the sub-committees covering the ICASSP area chairs, workshops, external relations, and awards nominations.

 ==ICASSP Area Chairs==